Our A to Z list is here to help you understand all the important things you need to know about loans.

 This is the interest that’s charged on a loan – worked out as a percentage.
 (See also APR).

 A late payment is when someone falls behind with a loan repayment.
-If they miss one monthly payment, or are late in making a payment, the loan will be transferred to our Collections Team and the customer will be charged a fee of £25.
+If they miss one monthly payment, or are late in making a payment, the loan will be transferred to the Collections Team and the customer will be charged a fee of £25.

 This is the company who agrees to provide a loan or another credit product such as a mortgage or a credit card.